New Law Creates 988 Hotline For Mental Health Emergencies

 "But often, the person can be helped just by a conversation," he adds.
 "We don't have to dispatch police."

 Cases that need more intervention can be resolved without sending someone to an emergency department.
-"States will have more funding now to invest in things like crisis mobile teams... with trained mental health personnel," says Gebbia.
+"States will have more funding now to invest in things like crisis mobile teams ... with trained mental health personnel," says Gebbia.

-Call volumes to the National Suicide Prevention Lifeline have increased during the pandemic, peaking at an increase of 6% in July, 2020, according to Vibrant Emotional Health.
+Call volumes to the National Suicide Prevention Lifeline have increased during the coronavirus pandemic, peaking at an increase of 6% in July, according to Vibrant Emotional Health.

 And studies show that the need for mental health care is growing, says Conaboy.
 The new law, she says, will help meet that growing need.